-(3) A variance for water used to irrigate residential agricultural landscapes (VAg) shall be calculated by multiplying a unit conversion factor of 0.62 by the values provided by the Department for the following parameters: the landscape efficiency factor (LEFAg) as described in paragraph (B), the square footage of residential agricultural landscapes (LAAg), and the net reference evapotranspiration for the aggregated growing seasons associated with the crops grown on residential agricultural landscapes (Net ETO Ag).
+(3) A variance for water used to irrigate residential agricultural landscapes (VAg) shall be calculated by multiplying a unit conversion factor of 0.62 by the values provided by the Department for the following parameters: the landscape efficiency factor (LEFAg) as described in paragraph (B), the square footage of residential agricultural landscapes (LAAg), and the net reference evapotranspiration for the aggregated growing seasons associated with the crops grown on residential agricultural landscapes (Net ET0 Ag).
 This formula is expressed mathematically as follows:

 VAg = LEFAg × LAAg × Net ETO Ag × 0.62

-(A) Notwithstanding subdivision (e)(1)(B), if a supplier is using crop-specific landscape area, then the supplier may, in calculating its residential outdoor budget, include a variance for water used to irrigate residential agricultural landscapes if the associated water use for this variance represents 1% or more of the sum of the budgets associated with the standards described in section 966 (c)(1) through (4).
-A supplier using crop-specific landscape area shall calculate a variance for water used to irrigate residential agricultural landscapes (Vag) by multiplying the square footage of the landscape area used for each crop (LAcrop) by each crop’s unique efficiency factor (EFcrop) described in paragraph (C), by the net reference evapotranspiration associated with each crop’s growing season (Net ETO crop), and by a unit conversion factor of 0.62; and then summing the products for each crop.
+(A) Notwithstanding subdivision (f)(1)(B), if a supplier is using crop-specific landscape area, then the supplier may, in calculating its residential outdoor budget, include an approved variance for water used to irrigate residential agricultural landscapes if the associated water use for this variance represents 1 percent or more of the budget associated with the standard described in section 966 (c)(2).
+A supplier using crop-specific landscape area shall calculate a variance for water used to irrigate residential agricultural landscapes (Vag) by multiplying the square footage of the landscape area used for each crop (LAcrop) by each crop’s unique efficiency factor (EFcrop) described in paragraph (C), by the net reference evapotranspiration associated with each crop’s growing season (Net ET0 crop), and by a unit conversion factor of 0.62; and then summing the products for each crop.
 This formula is expressed mathematically as follows:

-(B) The landscape efficiency factor for residential agricultural landscapes (LEFag) shall be the lesser of:

-(i) 1.0, or

-(ii) The annual factor, calculated using data provided by the Department, as the average regional crop coefficient divided by the average regional irrigation efficiency.
+(B) The landscape efficiency factor for residential agricultural landscapes (LEFag) shall be the annual factor, calculated using data provided by the Department, as the average regional crop coefficient divided by the average regional irrigation efficiency.
 The average regional crop coefficient for the reporting year will be based on the most recent Statewide Crop Mapping dataset developed by the Department and the most recent crop coefficients identified in the Food and Agriculture Paper 24 or Paper 56 or the University of California Cooperative Extension Leaflet #21427 or Leaflet #21428.
-The irrigation efficiency shall be based on the Application Efficiency: Hydrologic Region 2010 values developed by the UC Davis Water Management Research Group or a comparable tool.
+The irrigation efficiency shall be based on the Application Efficiency: Hydrologic Region 2010 values developed by the University of California (UC) Davis Water Management Research Group or a comparable tool.

-(C) Each crop’s unique efficiency factor (EFcrop) shall be the lesser of:

-(i) 1.0, or

-(ii) Each crop’s unique efficiency factor (EFcrop), calculated as the crop coefficient divided by efficiency of the irrigation system associated with that specific crop in the supplier’s service area.
+(C) Each crop’s unique efficiency factor (EFcrop) shall be calculated as the crop coefficient divided by efficiency of the irrigation system associated with that specific crop in the supplier’s service area.
 The crop coefficient values shall be the most recent crop coefficients identified in the Food and Agriculture Paper 24 or Paper 56 or the University of California Cooperative Extension Leaflet #21427 or Leaflet #21428.
-The irrigation efficiency shall be based on the Application Efficiency: Hydrologic Region 2010 values developed by the UC Davis Water Management Research Group, or comparable tool if the supplier demonstrates to the Department that the tool is equivalent, or superior, in quality and accuracy.
+The irrigation efficiency shall be based on the Application Efficiency: Hydrologic Region 2010 values developed by the UC Davis Water Management Research Group, or comparable tool, if the supplier demonstrates to the Department that the tool is equivalent, or superior, in quality and accuracy.

 (4) A variance for water used to respond to a state or local emergency declared in accordance with Government Code section 8558(b) or (c), not including a drought, shall be equal to the volume of water used to respond to the emergency event.

-(A) To be eligible for this variance, a supplier shall provide documentation including, but not limited to, a copy of the emergency declaration pursuant to Government Code section 8558(b) or (c), official evacuation orders, official incident reports, a document describing or map showing impacted residential parcels, and records of the total volume of water used as part of the emergency response efforts.
+(A) To be eligible for this variance, a supplier shall provide a copy of the emergency declaration pursuant to Government Code section 8558(b) or (c), official evacuation orders, official incident reports, a document describing or map showing impacted parcels, and records of the total volume of water used as part of the emergency response efforts.